jubr/confluence-mcp/README.md

 - Authenticate to Confluence using a personal API token
 - Retrieve and search Confluence pages and spaces
 - Create and update Confluence content
+- Retrieve and add comments to pages
+- Retrieve and add attachments to pages
 - Clean and transform Confluence content for AI consumption
 - Handle API communication, error handling, and data transformation
+- Basic rate limiting to prevent API abuse

 ## Prerequisites